SDE-ADNAN/_172-to-184_react_udemy-course-maximillian/README.md

 Loading this page (and hence accessing this backend) might fail - if that is the case for you, you can use this alternative: https://swapi.py4e.com/

 ---

+## -- Video 175 : Our Starting App and backend

+just explained about swapi.dev

+---